-Researched and delivered a complete market survey of how facsimile equipment was designed, manufactured, marketed, and serviced in the US market for Nightingale & Associates and New Japan Monitors, for the Japanese Ministry of Trade.
-We predicted the exit of Exxon Corporation from the US IT market, because of style of management issues.
+Researched and delivered a complete market survey of how facsimile equipment was designed, manufactured, marketed, and serviced in the US market for Nightingale & Associates and New Japan Monitors, for the Japanese Ministry of International Trade.
+After interviewing a former Exxon executive, I predicted the exit of Exxon Corporation from the US IT market, because of style of management issues.

-This survey facilitated Japanese office equipment manufacturers in establishing a strong position in the office equipment market, leading to a dominate share of the computer printer market.
+This survey facilitated Japanese office equipment manufacturers in establishing a strong position in the US office equipment market, leading to a dominant share of the computer printer market.

-A small desktop computer integrator was struggling to survive as the desktop market transitioned from lower volume higher margin to higher volume with lower margins.
-A partner company, Aquarius Systems died.
-After researching the market and looking at the various niche markets, we transitioned the company into selling integrated CAD/CAM systems, which tend to be highly custom.
-A competitive advantage was furthered by sourcing of an HP equivalent plotter at 40% less than HP's entry level model, but which still used HP media.
+A small desktop computer integrator was struggling to survive as the desktop market transitioned from low volume high margin to high volume lower margin.
+A larger partner company, Aquarius Systems, died.
+After researching the market and looking at the various niche markets, I transitioned the company into selling integrated CAD/CAM systems, which tend to be highly custom and therefore had higher profit margins.
+A further competitive advantage was achieved by sourcing an HP equivalent plotter at 40% less than HP's entry level model, but which still used readily available HP media.

-Designed the enclosure for a passive backplane set top box for Jenair.
-Working with the sheetmetal fabricator, the prototype was competed in only two halves, reducing cost to the clients target.
+I designed the enclosure for a passive backplane set top box for Jenair.
+Working with the sheetmetal fabricator, the prototype was competed in only two halves, reducing cost to below the clients target.

-A $35,000.00 semiconductor test handler was failing acceptance at a defense contractor, because it was vectoring hot gas from the thermal soak rail into the tube holder.
-At that time, plastic tubes were used to transport the integrated circuits.
+A $35,000.00 semiconductor test handler was failing acceptance at a defense contractor, Raytheon, because a design change was vectoring hot gas from the thermal soak rail into the tube holder.
+At that time, twenty-two inch long plastic tubes were used to transport the integrated circuits.

-Based on much prior discussions with an architect, a miniature air curtain was designed and installed, splitting the gas stream, such that it vectored to the sides of the tube holder, deflecting the hot gas.
-The cost was $22.00 for the new part.
+Based on earlier discussions with an architect on the flow dynamics of air curtains, a miniature air curtain was designed and installed, splitting the gas stream, such that it vectored to the sides of the tube holder, deflecting the hot gas away from the plastic tubes.
+The cost was $22.00 per machine for the new part.

-Because of signal quality issues, MCT designed a controlled impediance contactor, for use in testing higher speed integrated circuits.
+Because of signal quality issues, MCT designed a controlled impediance contactor, for use in testing higher speed integrated circuits at AMD.
 The individual contact fingers broke off at the 120 degree bend, ruining the entire expensive assembly.

 All of the stress concentrated on the single 120 degree sharp bend, resulting very early failures at this bend.